How super works

-Your employer needs to pay at least 9.5% of your before-tax earnings into a super fund on your behalf.
+Your employer needs to pay at least 10% of your before-tax earnings into a super fund on your behalf.
 This amount is on top of your earnings and adds to your overall salary.
 This is increased from 9.5% payable on earnings before 1 July 2021.

-Some workplaces may have an agreement in place that will provide higher rates of super contributions above the 9.5% minimum.
+Some workplaces may have an agreement in place that provides super contribution rates above the 10% minimum.